 4. Imported Shrimp Contains Antibiotic Drugs and Illegal Chemicals

-A 2004 study published in Marine Pollution Bulletin included surveys on residues of trimethoprim, sulfamethoxazole, norfloxacin and oxolinic acid that were conducted in water and mud in shrimp ponds in mangrove areas of north and south Vietnam.
+A 2004 study published in Marine Pollution Bulletin included surveys on residues of trimethoprim, sulfamethoxazole, norfloxacin and oxolinic acid that were conducted in water and mud in shrimp ponds in mangrove areas of North and South Vietnam.
 The data showed that these antibiotics were found in all samples in both shrimp ponds and surrounding canals.
-(6)

 Farm-raised seafood has also been shown to contain significantly elevated rates of chemicals and contaminants detrimental to human health.
 Common chemicals found in fish and shrimp farms include:

-- Malachite Green — Malachite green is an antifungal agent used on shrimp eggs that’s been linked to cancerous tumors in studies on mice.
-(9)
+- Malachite Green — Malachite green is an antifungal agent used on shrimp eggs that’s been linked to cancerous tumors in studies on rats.

 5. Shrimp Farming Is Destroying the Earth